gazebosim/gz-sim/README.md

-* **Sensors and noise models**: Generate sensor data, optionally with noise, from laser range finders, 2D/3D cameras, Kinect style sensors, contact sensors, force-torque, IMU, GPS, and more, powered by
+* **Sensors and noise models**: Generate sensor data, optionally with noise, from laser range finders, 2D/3D cameras, Kinect style sensors, contact sensors, force-torque, IMU, GPS, and more, all powered by [Ignition Sensors](https://github.com/ignitionrobotics/ign-sensors)
-[Ignition Sensors](https://github.com/ignitionrobotics/ign-sensors)

 * **Plugins**: Develop custom plugins for robot, sensor, and